thefrontside/microstates/README.md

 ## Creating your own microstates

-Types can be composed with other types freely and Microstates will take care of handling the transitions for you.
+Types can be sub with other types freely and Microstates will take care of handling the transitions for you.
 This makes it possible to build complex data structures that accurately describe your domain.

 Let's define another type that uses the person type.